rtivadar/aath0.github.io/_posts/2018-04-20-atp-tennis-analysis-2006-2015-additonal-questions-and-thoughts-for-future-analyses.md

 * **Do taller players have an advantage?
 Is there an optimal height?**

 This question is a bit of a two-parter.
 The first part would examine whether or not taller players have any sort of advantage.
-The obvious thought is yes, and their almost certainly do when serving the ball, but perhaps their tall size limits their mobility around the court.
+The obvious thought is yes, and they almost certainly do when serving the ball, but perhaps their tall size limits their mobility around the court.
 Maybe a more interesting question would be to try and determine if their is an optimal height for men's professional tennis players.
 For reasons just stated, being too tall has it's disadvantages, and being too short is almost certainly a disadvantage as well.
 So there is likely an optimal height, and if I had to guess, I would bet it's likely between about 6'0" (183 cm) and 6'5" (196 cm).
 For reference, Roger Federer and Rafael Nadal both stand at 6'1" (185 cm), while Novak Djokovic is 6'2" (188 cm) and Andy Murray is 6'3" (191 cm)

 * **Do younger players perform better in 5-set matches than older players?**